An easy beef stroganoff recipe is made extra healthy with lots of vegetables. Served over mashed cauliflower, it is also low carb and gluten free.

 I also like to add a side of a bright green veggie such as roasted broccoli, steamed asparagus or sautéed spinach.
 It’s not just healthy, but will also make for a prettier presentation.
 Beef stroganoff, though delicious, is not exactly pretty to look at.

-It is, if it’s made with real ingredients (no processed seed oils, no canned soup) and not served on top of noodles!
+I believe it is, provided it’s made with real ingredients (no omega-6 oils, no canned soup) and not served on top of noodles.
 My version of beef stroganoff is very healthy.
 Its list of ingredients is simple and wholesome.
-Lean beef, avocado oil, garlic, onion, mushrooms, salt and sour cream.
+Lean beef, avocado oil, garlic, onion, mushrooms, salt, and sour cream.

 What about leftovers?